OtherJohnGray/reflectron/README.md

 ## Limitations

-- Currently only builds Debian12 systems (but extensible if you would like to add others).
+- Currently only builds Debian12 systems.

-- The test systems do not attempt to duplicate the disk layout of the production machine, and instead rely on ZFS to abstract this detail away.
+- Currently hard-codes VM CPU and memory quota.

+- Currently hard-codes pool layout to RAIDz5 with no special, cache, or log devices

+- Currently hard-codes swap to use MDRAID

 ## Status
 #### This is pre-alpha code under development, and not ready for production use.